ionixftw/hum101/README.md

 > **Definition:** Ethics is the study of morality and moral behavior.
 Ethics is the philosphical discipline dealing with our moral choices, actions, judgements, and their rational justifications.

-* **Moral Dilemma:** Moral dilemma occurs when desirable and undesirable alternatives conflict.
+* **Moral Dilemma:** Moral dilemma occurs when desirable and undesirable alternatives conflict with each other.

 ### Fundamental characteristics of Moral Behavior